-District judicial nominating commissions are responsible for screening applicants and selecting nominees for district court judicial vacancies.
+District judicial nominating commissions are responsible for screening applicants and selecting nominees for district judge, district associate judge, associate juvenile judge, and associate probate judge vacancies.
 There is a nominating commission for each of Iowa's fourteen judicial election subdistricts.
 Each district commission has eleven members, including a chair, who is the most senior district court judge in the district, five members elected by lawyers, and five nonlawyer members appointed by the governor.
 Each commissioner, except the chair, serves a six-year term.
 District nominating commissions provide the governor with a slate of two nominees from which to make an appointment to the district court.

 To find a listing of a district’s commission members, the district internal rules, judicial vacancies, judicial nominees, and where to send written comments about the qualifications of applicants for judicial vacancies, click the links below.

 |District 1A||District 1B||District 2A|